Chrysler New Yorker: 1963–1964

+Chrysler sales increased 1963 due to introducing a five-year/50,000-mile warranty, a business practice unmatched by the competitors in the 1960s.

-Changes for 1964 included a new grille, a larger rear window, and small tailfins giving the car a boxier look from the side.
+Changes for the 1964 model year included a new grille, a larger rear window, and small tailfins giving the car a boxier look from the side.
 Canadians were given the choice of a new two-door hardtop, while Americans continued with the Salon option for the four-door pillarless hardtop.
-A convertible body style was no longer offered and would never be used again.
+A convertible body style was no longer offered.

 1965–1968

-All 1965 Chryslers (as well as large Plymouth and Dodges) were built on an all-new C-body unibody platform that featured a bolt-on, rubber-isolated front subframe.
+All 1965 model-year Chryslers (as well as full-sized Plymouth and Dodge models) were built on an all-new C-body unibody platform that featured a bolt-on, rubber-isolated front subframe.
 Elwood Engel designed the 1965 New Yorker (and all Chrysler models) with styling cues from his 1961 Lincoln Continental — slab sides with chrome trim along the top edges of the fenders.
 The styling began to share some visual similarities with Chrysler Motors' premium luxury sedan, the Imperial, which received an all-new appearance in 1964.